Back to Blog

 • enough surrounding UI to understand the screen

-The screenshot should answer "where is this happening?"
+The screenshot should answer "where is this happening?" before anyone has to ask.

 Do not send the screenshot alone unless it is obvious.